Paul Bird (bishop)

-Paul Bird C.Ss.R. (born 17 July 1949) is the Roman Catholic Bishop of Ballarat.
+Paul Bird C.Ss.R. (born 17 July 1949) is a retired Australian prelate of the Catholic Church.
+He served as the Bishop of Ballarat from 2012 to 2026.

-Background
+Early life

-Bird was born in Newcastle, New South Wales, on 17 July 1949.
-He attended Catholic primary and high schools in the Newcastle area.
-He joined the formation program of the Congregation of the Most Holy Redeemer in 1968 and studied at the Redemptorist seminary at Wendouree near Ballarat for four years before completing his studies at the Yarra Theological Union in Melbourne.
+Bird was born in Newcastle, New South Wales, on 17 July 1949, the third of four children born to Maurice and Olive Bird.
+He attended Catholic primary and high schools in the Newcastle area, attending St Francis Xavier Parish Primary School in Carrington, run by the Sisters of St Joseph, and Marist Brothers High School in Hamilton, run by the Marist Brothers.

+He joined the formation program of the Congregation of the Most Holy Redeemer in 1966 and made his first profession at Galong on 11 February 1968.
+He studied at the Redemptorist seminary at Wendouree near Ballarat for four years before completing his studies at the Yarra Theological Union in Melbourne.

-Bishop of Ballarat
+Priesthood

-Bird was ordained as a priest on 17 May 1975 and appointed Bishop of Ballarat on 1 August 2012.
+Bird was ordained as a priest on 17 May 1975 at the Redemptorist Monastery in Waratah by Bishop John Toohey.